weavyser/esx_civiere/esx_civiere/README.md

 [NOTES]

 * Gives you the opportunity to have people in the stretcher o
-* I made this a long time ago and got no use for it, if someone here to make it better go ahead.

 * You spawn it with /civiere.

 [REQUIREMENTS]